nonoroazoro/eslint-config-zoro/README.md

 1. **[react](#3-eslint-config-zororeact)**: Consists of the `React` rules.
 1. **[typescript](#4-eslint-config-zorotypescript)**: Consists of the `TypeScript` rules.

-The simplest usage is to extend the default configuration in your `.eslintrc` as the followings:
+The simplest usage is to extend the default configuration in your `.eslintrc.json` as the followings:

 ```json
 {